RossKlaiber/EnGarde/README.md

 # EnGarde
 Ira, Ross, Gauri, and Aaron Hacklytics 2025
-** # HackGt11Project

 ## Devpost Submission
 (https://devpost.com/software/en-guarde)

 ## Inspiration
+The inspiration of this project comes from one of our members, Ira Pathak.
+During the 2023-2024 year, she was ranked 394th in the world for senior division (up to 35 years old) epee representing India.
+Despite being a quality player, she found the recruiting process for collegiate fencing difficult to navigate.
+Not being well connected, she fell behind on recruiting.
+A notable example was when Columbia had already recruited the incoming 2024-2025 fencing class two years prior.

+In general, most international fencers on US fencing collegiate teams studied at international schools in well established fencing circuits and scouting networks helped them stand out.
+This means that thousands of athletes from other countries fall behind.

-Inspired by College Football 25 Franchise Mode Recruiting Portal, Dating Apps, and the Common Application, we build a portal that helps connect players to coaches.
+The design of this app is inspired by College Football 25 Franchise Mode Recruiting Portal, Dating Apps, and the Common Application, we build a portal that helps connect players to coaches.

 ## What it does